Information alert

 • Water

-• Coffee, tea (make sure any milk added is within your allowance)
+• Coffee, tea (make sure the milk you add is within your allowance)

 • Lemonade, Fanta®, Tizer®, Red Bull®